wcsrchoi/cs262/lab04/my-app/README.md

+CS 262 - Lab 4
+This lab is based on https://cs.calvin.edu/courses/cs/262/kvlinden/04analysis/lab.html

+hacks that I had to make

+Answers to the lab questions:

 a.
 What React construct is used to implement separate pages of an application (cf. separate webpages on the Web)?
 --> Stack navigator is used to implement separate pages and RouteName is used to navigate those pages.